★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Call a roofer if any of this applies:

 DIY is fine for a small patch you can reach safely.
-Everything else, stop being a hero.
+Everything else, stop being a hero and book a slate-safe moss removal service instead.

 Want moss removed without damaging your slate roof?